-You can find your Microsoft Exchange Web Service (EWS) Address found in Exchange Admin Center under Servers --> Virtual Directories
+MS Exchange 2013: you can find your Microsoft Exchange Web Service (EWS) address in Exchange Admin Center, under Servers > Virtual Directories

 Regular User Access is, in most cases, sufficient to access the service.

 Note: all of the settings in the Central Administration can be allowed to be overridden at the site collection level.
 This is done by checking the Allow overriding this setting in Site Collection settings box next to the setting in Central Administration settings.

-As SharePoint does not use Windows to store certificates for trusted SSL connection validation you should directly add the Microsoft Exchange Service Root Certificate into SharePoint.
+SharePoint does not use Windows to store certificates for trusted SSL connection validation.
+Therefore, you should directly add the Microsoft Exchange Service Root Certificate into SharePoint.

 1. Open the EWS URL using

 2. Open the Connection tab and click Certificate information.
 The certificate window will appear.

-Continue by opening the Certification Path.
-Now select Root Certificate.
+3. Select Certification Path.
+Then, select Root Certificate.

 4. Click the View Certificate button and open the Details tab.